asahin123/CIS-106-Ahmet-Sahin/README.md

 ## Assignment 9

-For this weeks session, I learned about while loops.
+I learned about while loops and their logic for this week's session.
 The while loops are used to repeat all pieces of code within a specific rule loop.
 The point note is that when the while loops, the code has to produce a FALSE result at some point.
 If this condition is wrong, the code continues to repeat indefinitely.
+Also, I turned back to the structure of functions.
+I remembered that processing functions could not have outputs or inputs.
+Overall, I have mastered the logic in while loops and understand the systems very well.
+I will use this advantage for my next session.